fabiantcc1/task-tracker/README.md

 # Task tracker
-`Task tracker` is a tool that helps you handle your daily activities.
+[Task tracker](https://roadmap.sh/projects/task-tracker) is a CLI tool that helps you handle your daily activities.

 ## Functionalities
 - ✔️ Add, Update and Delete tasks.